Want to find out more about worms? Check out our frequently asked questions below.

 Unfortunately there is nothing that will stop your pet from picking up the worms commonly found in the UK.
 Even the best 'vet strength' worming treatments deal with current infections but can't offer long term protection.

-However, if you worm on a regular basis, as recommended by your vet any worm eggs should be eradicated before they have time to mature and start to cause your pet to show signs of worms or become unwell.
+However, if you worm on a regular basis, as recommended by your vet any worms should be eradicated before they start to cause your pet to show signs of worms or become unwell.

 At what age should I start worming my pets?

-Kittens should have their first treatment at 6 weeks, and again lactating queens should also be treated to avoid passing any eggs back.
+Kittens should have their first treatment at 3 weeks, and again lactating queens should also be treated to avoid passing any eggs back.
 Your vet will recommend a worming schedule that is right for your new pet.

 How long does the effect of the dose last?

 An effective 'vet strength' treatment will remove any worms inside your pet.
 These products do not offer long term protection, therefore depending on your pets lifestyle and the risk of lungwom in your area, your vet will recommend either monthly or quarterly worming.

 Do I need to keep my pet away from others, or the family, after a treatment?